 - Unclassified connective tissue disorders (UCTDs) means that there may be some features of connective tissue disorders such as ANA or perhaps features of three different diseases and it is not possible to classify to a specific disease.
 Follow-up of UCTD shows conversion to a specific disease in about 20%.

 The hereditary forms tend to manifest fairly early in life.
 They are not often apparent at birth but are usually diagnosed before the advent of reproduction.
 The autoimmune forms tend to present after the reproductive years but it is not at all uncommon for them to present before middle age.
 Reproductive problems may be the presenting feature.

-- The hereditary connective tissue diseases (HCTDs) are usually inherited in a typical Mendelian form as autosomal dominant.
+- The HCTDs are usually inherited in a typical Mendelian form as autosomal dominant.
 Males and females are equally affected.

 - The conditions are more common in women.

 - For the hereditary forms, genetic counselling is important, ideally before the woman becomes pregnant.

 The risk varies considerably according to the type of the condition:

 - Obstetric complications include risk of uterine rupture during labour, damage to the vagina and perineum, bleeding and rupture of blood vessels and the colon during the puerperium.